Fresh chopped salad bursting with flavorful vegetables, green herbs and Middle Eastern street cart-style spiced grilled chicken.

-- Sprinkle the chicken evenly with 1 teaspoon salt and 2 tablespoons of the spice rub.
+- Sprinkle the chicken evenly with 1 teaspoon salt and 2 tablespoons of the Shawarma spice rub.
 Set aside while preparing the vegetables for the salad, or cover and refrigerate up to 1 day ahead.

-- Put the tomatoes, cucumbers and green onions in a large bowl.
+- Put the tomatoes, cucumbers and green onions in a large salad bowl.
 Drain the red onion and add to the bowl.

 - Cook the chicken on a medium-hot outdoor grill until firm and no longer pink, about 6 minutes per side.
-Or cook the chicken indoors under a hot, preheated broiler with the oven rack 6 inches from the heat source, about 6 minutes per side.
+Or cook indoors under a hot, preheated broiler with the oven rack 6 inches from the heat source, about 6 minutes per side.
 Let the chicken rest 10 minutes, then slice into bite-sized chunks.